-#1: move files via Drag and Drop
+#1: Move files from C drive to D drive via Drag and Drop

 Step 3.
 Finally, find D drive or other drives you want to store the files to, and right click blank space and select Paste.

 Alternatively, you can press Ctrl + C (Copy) or Ctrl + X (Cut) after pitching on these files in source drive.
 In the destination drive, press Ctrl + V to paste these files.

 ◆ This method applies to transfer personal files from C drive to D drive.
 To move program files in this way will make them inaccessible.

 ◆ It is not suggested to delete “My Documents” folder or similar folders on C drive after transferring.
 Otherwise, that would mess up your profile.

-#2: move files via free AOMEI Backupper Standard
+#2: Transfer files from C drive to D drive via free AOMEI Backupper Standard

+Step 1.
 Download, install and launch AOMEI Backupper Standard on your Windows.
 Click Backup and then File Sync.

-Next, click Add Folder to browse files and folders from C drive.
+Step 2.
+Click Add Folder to browse files and folders from C drive.

-Then, click to select D drive as the destination path.
+Step 3. click to select D drive as the destination path.

+Step 4.
 Finally, click Start Sync.

-Press Windows + R key combo to start Run box.
-Type “cmd” and press Enter.
+Step 2.
 Type command: “copy c: \workfile.txt d:” to copy the file “workfile.txt” on the root of C drive to D drive root.
 Surely, you can copy a whole category from current directory to D drive.
 Type command: “copy *.txt d:” This would copy all texts to D drive at a time.

-Without tedious uninstall and reinstall process, one can easily copy files from C drive to D drive in three methods.
-As a matter of fact, AOMEI Backupper also supports transfer files from SSD to HDD with the same feature.
+Without tedious uninstall and reinstall process, one can easily copy files from C drive to D drive in four methods.
+Among these methods, AOMEI Backupper Standard also supports transferring files from SSD to HDD with the same feature.
 What’s more, to safeguard your computer, you can automatic backup files to external drive with the help of this utility.